Hydrocodone and Homatropine

 Drug Abuse and Dependence

-This product is a Schedule III narcotic.
-Psychic dependence, physical dependence and tolerance may develop upon repeated administration of narcotics; therefore, it should be prescribed and administered with caution.
-However, psychic dependence is unlikely to develop when used for a short time for the treatment of cough.
+Hydrocodone bitartrate and homatropine methylbromide syrup is a Schedule II narcotic.
+Psychic dependence, physical dependence and tolerance may develop upon repeated administration of narcotics; therefore, hydrocodone bitartrate and homatropine methylbromide should be prescribed and administered with caution.
+However, psychic dependence is unlikely to develop when hydrocodone bitartrate and homatropine methylbromide is used for a short time for the treatment of cough.
 Physical dependence, the condition in which continued administration of the drug is required to prevent the appearance of a withdrawal syndrome, assumes clinically significant proportions only after several weeks of continued oral narcotic use, although some mild degree of physical dependence may develop after a few days of narcotic therapy.

 Signs and Symptoms

 Serious overdosage with hydrocodone is characterized by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, and sometimes bradycardia and hypotension.
 In severe overdosage, apnea, circulatory collapse, cardiac arrest and death may occur.
-The ingestion of very large amounts may, in addition, result in acute homatropine intoxication.
+The ingestion of very large amounts of hydrocodone bitartrate and homatropine methylbromide may, in addition, result in acute homatropine intoxication.

 Primary attention should be given to the reestablishment of adequate respiratory exchange through provision of a patent airway and the institution of assisted or controlled ventilation.
 The narcotic antagonist naloxone hydrochloride is a specific antidote for respiratory depression which may result from overdosage or unusual sensitivity to narcotics including hydrocodone.
 Therefore, an appropriate dose of naloxone hydrochloride should be administered, preferably by the intravenous route, simultaneously with efforts at respiratory resuscitation.
 For further information, see full prescribing information for naloxone hydrochloride.
 An antagonist should not be administered in the absence of clinically significant respiratory depression.
 Oxygen, intravenous fluids, vasopressors and other supportive measures should be employed as indicated.
 Gastric emptying may be useful in removing unabsorbed drug.